HistoricFutures/historicfutures.github.io/tech-lead.md

 * A broad and current knowledge of, and interest in, digital technologies and trends
 * The confidence to work independently or as part of a team, often on multiple projects, prioritising your workload accordingly
 * Excellent communication skills
-* That loves learning and mentoring others
+* a love of learning, and mentoring others
 * Integrity, and values that match ours